codepath-group6/restaurant/README.md

 **Required Must-have Stories**

-* User location accessed to get nearby restaurant information from Yelp api
+* Accesses user location to get nearby restaurant information from Yelp API
-* Suggested restaurants displayed to the user one-by-one, with name, image, yelp stars, relative cost, cuisine-type, and distance from location
+* Suggests restaurants and displays to the user one-by-one, with name, image, yelp stars, relative cost, cuisine-type, and distance from location.
-* User swipes left to dismiss a restaurant and right to like/favorite a restaurant
+* User swipes left to dismiss a restaurant and right to like/favorite a restaurant.
-* Detailed view for each restaurant
+* Detailed view for each restaurant, perhaps by swiping up or having a separate details page by tapping on picture.
+* Authentication through logging in so user's can save their restuarants
 * Settings

 **Optional Nice-to-have Stories**